-- Patients already receiving renal replacement for End Stage Kidney Disease at baseline are identified using linked hospitalisation data (appendix 4). - From the ICNARC/CCDS data, the combination of the number of Renal Support Days and the start and end date of a critical episode may imply that they must have been receiving renal support at randomisation. - The SICSAG daily record indicates that Renal Support was received on the day of, or on the day before randomisation. - A procedure code in SUS/SMR01/PEDW indicating dialysis or haemofiltration with a date within the 3 days prior to randomisation (appendix 2). - (When available) A record of prior RRT (without documented recovery) from the UK Renal Registry
+- Patients already receiving renal replacement for End Stage Kidney Disease at baseline are identified using linked hospitalisation data (appendix 3). - From the ICNARC/CCDS data, the combination of the number of Renal Support Days and the start and end date of a critical episode may imply that they must have been receiving renal support at randomisation. - The SICSAG daily record indicates that Renal Support was received on the day of, or on the day before randomisation. - A procedure code in SUS/SMR01/PEDW indicating dialysis or haemofiltration with a date within the 3 days prior to first or second randomisation as appropriate (appendix 1). - (When available) A record of prior RRT (without documented recovery) from the UK Renal Registry